bobdavies2000/OpenCVB/README.md

 **Motion_FromEdgeColorize:** *This algorithm uses the palette to identify motion.
 Motion is blue while red is not.*

-# Recent Changes – October 2024
+# 2024 October - Recent Changes

 -   Over 3700 algorithms are included, averaging 33 lines of code per algorithm.
 -   A magnifying glass button was added to the OpenCVB toolbar.